antoniogoulao/ride-and-listen/README.md

 <h1 align="center">Ride & Listen</h1>

-This is an website app inspired by [Drive and Listen](https://driveandlisten.herokuapp.com).
+Chill while you listen to some local radios and watch me riding through Portugal.
+This is a website inspired by [Drive and Listen](https://driveandlisten.herokuapp.com).

 ### How did I get the radio urls?